dougmolineux/route-document/README.md

 Inspects express app and documents routes in Readme.md

 # install
+- Copy "route-document" folder into your project directory (location of app.js)
-- Add this to app.js
+- Add this to the top of app.js

 `const routeDocumenter = require("./route-document").document;`